Innocent Defendant

 Innocent Defendant is a South Korean television series starring Ji Sung, Um Ki-joon, Kwon Yu-ri, Oh Chang-seok, and Uhm Hyun-kyung.
 It aired on SBS from January 23 to March 21, 2017 on Mondays and Tuesdays at 22:00 (KST) for 18 episodes.

 Synopsis

 Park Jung-woo is a prosecutor at Seoul Central District Prosecutors' Office.
 One day, he wakes up and finds himself a convict on death row.
-Suffering from temporary amnesia, Jung-woo has no idea what transpired to land him in prison.
+Suffering from temporary amnesia, Jung-woo has no idea what landed him in prison.
 He struggles to recover his memory and clear his name.